Essa Kazim

 Kazim's directorship on the board of Nasdaq, Inc. — the U.S.-listed parent company of the Nasdaq Stock Market — derives from the 2007 three-way cross-holding transaction in which Borse Dubai acquired a minority equity interest in Nasdaq as part of the contested takeover of OMX, the Nordic exchange operator 1.
 Borse Dubai's chairmanship has carried board representation at Nasdaq, Inc. since the close of that transaction, giving the Dubai government continuous director-level presence at a U.S. self-regulatory-organization parent regardless of changes in the underlying shareholding 1.

-Cross-reference of Round 6 findings frames this arrangement as a "controlled detachment" configuration — visible substitution at DP World accepted, while structural U.S.-market access through the Nasdaq board seat is preserved or extended in the person of Kazim, who carries the seat by virtue of his Borse Dubai chairmanship 1.
-That characterization is an investigative synthesis rather than a documented intent.
+This arrangement supports an interpretation in which the substitution at DP World is accepted while structural U.S.-market access through the Nasdaq board seat is preserved or extended in the person of Kazim, who carries the seat by virtue of his Borse Dubai chairmanship 1.
+That interpretation is an inference rather than a documented intent.
 Independent verification of the current size and form of the Borse Dubai shareholding in Nasdaq, Inc. should be undertaken against Nasdaq's most recent definitive proxy statement (DEF 14A) and Schedule 13G filings on EDGAR 6.

 Multi-Layer Regulatory Position